 2. Snake Island – The Deadliest Place On Earth

 There is an island about 25 miles off Brazil’s coast where no local would ever dare to walk.
 There are rumors that the last fisherman who strayed too close to his shores was found drifting in his boat days later, lifeless in a blood pool.
 The mysterious island is known as Ilha da Queimada Grande, and setting foot there is reportedly so dangerous that the Brazilian government has made it illegal for anyone to visit.
 The island’s threat comes in the form of the golden lancehead snakes – a pit viper species and one of the world’s deadliest serpents.
+The is certainly the most dangerous place on earth.

 3. Lake Natron – The Most Inhospitable Areas On Earth